-However, it is important to note that in some cases, a vulnerability priority will be modified due to its likelihood or impact.
+However, it is essential to note that in some cases, a vulnerability priority will be modified due to its likelihood or impact.
 In any instance where an issue is downgraded, a full, detailed explanation will be provided to the researcher - along with the opportunity to appeal and make a case for a higher priority.

 Please see Target Information for exclusions specific to this program.

 |Priority||iOS, Android||Web, Desktop, API|